Lavioli/panda-helper/README.md

 Password:
 $heroku git:remote -a NameOfHerokuAppHere

-#for new heroku apps (assuming you are already a collaborator)
+#for new heroku apps (creating app for the first time)
 `heroku create`
 $ heroku create typenamehere
 Creating typenamehere... done, stack is cedar